alexrigby/LUCST/README.md

 # LUCST
 ## Land Use Change SWAT+ Toolkit
-LUCST is an interface for managing SWATPlus input and output files to aid in implementing, and visualizing the impact of land use changes on catchment hydrology in the SWATPlus model (rev60.5.2_64rel.exe)
+LUCST is an interface for managing SWAT+ input and output files to aid in implementing, and visualizing the impact of land use changes on catchment hydrology in the SWATPlus model (rev60.5.2_64rel.exe)

 Video intro [here](https://youtu.be/QygBidYr4cQ)